-A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: Pgs 10-15 were checked.
-I was able to reflow the text, however, when relfowing the text, the text to speech function said "warning empty page."
-B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
-N/A Additional Information: Need additional information.
+nat allows the user to cifying the margins and lered by an application dia player, or reader Fail Additional Information: Pgs 60-65 were checked.
+I was able to reflow the text, however, when reflowing the text, the text to speech function said "warning empty page."
+This was consistent on all pages checked.
+B. If the digital resource alternative to printed numbers correspond t N/A Additional Information: Need additional information.
 We do not have printed material to compare it too.